kensiprell/bootstrap-framework/README.md

 ### Installation

-Add the following lines to your application's ```build.gradle``` changing the properties as necessary.
-The commented-out lines are not required for the plugin to work.
+Add the following lines to the ```buildscript``` closure in your application's ```build.gradle``` file.
+The commented-out lines show the plugin default values, and if you are using Grails, they are not required for the plugin to work.
+See the [Configuration Options](https://github.com/kensiprell/bootstrap-framework-gradle#configuration-optinos) section for the details.

     buildscript {
         ext {
-            bootstrapFrameworkAssetsPath = "grails-app/assets"
+             //bootstrapFramework = [
-            // Uncomment to use a Bootstrap version other than the one shipped with the plugin.
+             //    version         : "3.3.5",
-            //bootstrapFrameworkVersion = "3.3.4"
+             //    cssPath         : "grails-app/assets/stylesheets",
-            // Uncomment to use individual JavaScript files.
+             //    jsPath          : "grails-app/assets/javascripts",
-            //bootstrapFrameworkUseIndividualJs = true
+             //    useIndividualJs : false,
-            // Uncomment to use LESS files.
+             //    useLess         : false
-            //bootstrapFrameworkUseLess = true
+             //]
         }
         repositories {
             jcenter()